hankypoo7/The-blooket-hacks/README.md

 I have finnaly somewhat made a google site.
 But I will be updateing this whenever I get new hacks.
 [Site](https://sites.google.com/pasdknights.org/blooket-blacket-hacks/hacks-for-blooket)

-THANK YOU GUYS SO MUCH WE FINNALLY HIT 18 STARS.⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐ It wouldn't be possible without you guys.  :)
+THANK YOU GUYS SO MUCH WE FINNALLY HIT 20 STARS.⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐⭐ It wouldn't be possible without you guys.  :)

 HOW TO USE: